 My name is Paul van Beers, let me explain why the BluePump is not "just another handpump" and why we started with the BluePump Project.

 Since 1985 I have been working in many Rural Water projects all over Africa and in 2002 I became the director of the RWD (Rural Water Development) project.
-The RWD project was one of the largest water projects in Kenya at the time, with 4 local offices and a staff of 67 people.
+The RWD project was one of the largest water projects and well known and respected in Kenya at the time, with 4 local offices and a staff of 67 people.
 My task was to work towards the closure of the project and to transform the project into a small local organization that could continue to give WASH service to the local communities.

 Evaluation of the RWD project

 The RWD project had realized over 1.500 water points in 15 years; dug-wells, rainwater harvesting systems, protected springs, and boreholes with a handpump.
 Coming close to the end of the project, it was appropriate to look back and evaluate the impact of our work.

 Overall, the RWD did rather well, especially with the dug wells and protected springs, but with our handpumps there was a big problem; Over 50% of the pumps we installed were not in use anymore, especially pumps older than 5 years were abandonned.